 A student may be suspended for a period of one day to two terms for violating Spartan College's conduct rules.
 A student must submit a letter of appeal to the college to petition for re-entry.
-Letters of Appeal should be submitted at least three weeks prior to the desired re-entry term.
+Letters of Appeal are subject to time permitting for committee review.